 • Minimize synthetic cleaning products that release microplastic particles.

-• Choose wood or fiberglass windows over PVC
+• Opt for wood or fiberglass windows instead of PVC.

 How to Improve Indoor Air Quality in Your Home